Best Practices Library

 SP2 - Sample Solicitation Letter

-SP6 - The chapter annually hosts both domesticated and wild animals from the local zoo on the chapter property and organizes a petting zoo for local underprivileged youth in greater Los Angeles.
-The chapter also hosts a Christmas tree sale for the underprivileged during the holiday season.
-Lastly, the chapter hosts an annual casino night with Delta Delta Delta Sorority to benefit St. Jude Children's Research Hospital in which parents and families are invited to a casino at a third-party venue in which professional dealers help facilitate the event.
+SP23 - The chapter hosts an annual casino night with a campus sorority to benefit St. Jude Children's Research Hospital in which parents and families are invited to a casino at a third-party venue in which professional dealers help facilitate the event.

 SP9 - The chapter each semester raises money for Dollars for Diplomas which sponsors students in East Africa.
 The proceeds pay for four years of high school education for a recipient.
 Money is raised primarily by selling donuts on/around campus and delivering them to people in the morning for breakfast.